IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project5.rst

 - Learn about BIM implementation strategies for large organizations

 This project concludes our tutorial series.
-You now have a comprehensive understanding of using BlenderBIM for various scales of architectural projects, from single rooms to complex multi-unit buildings.
+You now have a comprehensive understanding of using Bonsai for various scales of architectural projects, from single rooms to complex multi-unit buildings.